% find this content helpful

 Then, you identify chances to grow or expand.
 These are opportunities.

-Nothing more than this - but you should consider these 4 questions as key questions that you should ask yourself often, so you can inform your future strategic decisions.
-It was invented in the 1960s by business consultants to help companies understand their strategic positions in any competitive landscape.
-Productivity started to raise at that time, thanks to technology, and many businesses were under the impression they would crash.
+The SWOT framework was invented in the 1960s by business consultants to help companies understand their strategic positions in any competitive landscape.
+Productivity started to rise at that time, thanks to technology, and many businesses were under the impression that they would crash.

 By doing this every once in a while, you can quickly identify key factors that affect your business, and focus on the most important issues.
-By getting your strengths, you can focus on them to leverage and power up your marketing.
-By honestly listing weaknesses, you can measure and address them later.

-Opportunities can guide you toward growth areas, while threats alert you to potential problems, usually external factors you should consider.
+Opportunities can guide you toward growth areas, while threats alert you to potential problems (usually external factors you should consider).

-Last thing: it works if you're honest, of course.
-Don't avoid listing weaknesses, and don't overestimate your strengths -- otherwise, this framework is not useful.
-There's a way to avoid this: involve your team to get different perspectives.
+Last thing: it works only if you're honest.
+Don't avoid listing weaknesses and don't overestimate your strengths; otherwise, this framework is not useful.

-How you create your own SWOT Matrix and use it?
+How to create your own SWOT Matrix

 Download our SWOT Templates